 Welcome

-- Beginners/Improvers on Tuesdays September - May (except Christmas and Easter holidays);
+- Beginners/Improvers Class- Tuesdays September - May (except Christmas and Easter holidays);

-- Intermediate/Advanced on Wednesdays September - March (except Christmas holidays).
+- Intermediate/Advanced Class - Wednesdays September - May (except Christmas and Easter holidays).

 For a contact list of other nearby dance groups and useful links, please see the Useful Links & Other Groups page.